Nucleus Segmentation and Analysis in Breast Cancer with the MIScnn Framework

 A more precise annotation, especially in the multi-rater dataset, would be beneficial.
-The hybrid annotations types have a negative impact on the evaluation phase, which should not be underestimated.
-To further strengthen our model, specific adjustments to our pipeline are needed to better meet the task of cell nucleus segmentation.
+The hybrid annotations types have a negative impact on the evaluation phase.
+To further strengthen our model, specific adjustments to our pipeline are needed.
 For example the usage of class probability vectors or increasing the density of region proposals, which both are present in the NuCLS study.
-Another important aspect is the data augmentation, which was performed in Chapter 2.2.1.
+Another important aspect is the data augmentation, which was performed in Chapter 2.2.
 These modifications should be used carefully and can be further adapted to the cell nucleus samples.
 A modification per recording device may also be useful to adapt the data sources to one another as far as possible.
-In the course of this, the samples could also be converted to a uniform size so that padding and strides methods do not influence the result.
-In order to further customize the model specifically to the problem, more research is generally required in the domain of cell nuclei and their particularities.
+In the course of this, the samples could also be converted to a uniform size so that padding do not influence the result.
+In order to customize the model, more research is generally required in the domain of cell nuclei and their particularities.